Change your company status

 Import employee details

 You're then ready to import your employees' details.
-Import data >
+For help with doing this, follow our import data guide.

 Enter your employees' P45 details

 For each employee, you need to enter their P45 information from your old company.
 These values are important as your software uses them in calculations for PAYE, which are most often cumulative.
-How do I enter a P45 for a new starter? >
+Use our guide on how to enter a P45 for a new starter.

-If you also have any year to date values that you must enter, for example, an employee loan that has deductions continuing in the new company:
+Enter any year to date values, for example, an employee loan that has deductions continuing in the new company:

 1. On the Employee List, select the required employees.